brazil

 travel requirements

-Business travel to Brazil is permitted but requires coordination with the business unit/facility before visiting.
+Business travel to Brazil requires business unit approval.
 All travelers must take the following actions:

-• Travelers should follow the Brazil Upstream and Downstream guidelines for travel planning and request hotels in the Ipanema or Barra da Tijuca neighborhoods
+- Travelers should follow the Brazil Upstream and Downstream guidelines for travel planning and request hotels in the Ipanema or Barra da Tijuca neighbourhoods

 contacts